Adebureaux/camagru/README.md

 Create a web application that allows users to perform basic photo and video editing using their webcam and predefined images with alpha channels.
 Users should be able to select an image, take a picture with their webcam, and combine both images.
 All captured images should be public, likeable, and commentable.

 ## General
-The web application produce no errors or warnings in any console (server-side and client-side).
+- The web application produce no errors or warnings in any console (server-side and client-side)
-The server-side application use exclusively PHP standard library.
+- The server-side application use exclusively PHP standard library
-Client-side use HTML, CSS, and JavaScript.
+- Client-side use HTML, CSS, and JavaScript
-Containerization in Docker.
+- Containerization in Docker
-The application and handle data privacy.
+- The application and handle data privacy
-Web server used is nginx.
+- Nginx web server
-Compatibility with Firefox (>= 41) and Chrome (>= 46).
+- Compatibility with Firefox (>= 41) and Chrome (>= 46)
-A .env file is necessary to enable the mail system, the file must contains:
+- A .env file is necessary to enable the mail system, the file must contains:
 SMTP_SERVER="[your.smtp.com]:port" SMTP_ACCESS="your_mail@email.com:yourPassword"

 ## Features